 We need information about the extent to which health insurance coverage explains the relationship between unemployment and cancer screening to inform the economic impacts of the COVID-19 pandemic as well as future adverse events on cancer screening.

-The Research: A team of ACS researchers in Surveillance and Health Equity Science, led by Stacy Fedewa, MPH, PhD, the previous senior principal scientist of risk factors and screening surveillance research at the ACS, examined how often people received cancer screening according to job status.
+A team of ACS researchers in Surveillance and Health Equity Science, led by Stacy Fedewa, MPH, PhD, the previous senior principal scientist of risk factors and screening surveillance research at the ACS, examined how often people received cancer screening according to job status.

 Their published results included these findings: